core-wg/oscore/draft-ietf-core-object-security.md

 The Inner Observe in a response MUST either have the value of Observe in the original CoAP message or be empty.
 The former is used to allow the server to set the Observe values to be received by the client.
 In the latter case the overhead of the Observe value is saved and instead the least significant bytes of the Partial IV is used as Observe value, see {{replay-notifications}}.
 The Outer Observe in the response may be needed for intermediary nodes to support multiple responses to one request.
 The client MAY ignore the Outer Observe value.

 If the client receives a response to an Observe request without an Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
-If the client receives a response to a non-Observe request with an Observe value, then it stops processing the message but keeps the observation alive, as specified in {{ver-res}}.
+If the client receives a response to a non-Observe request with an Observe value, then it stops processing the message, as specified in {{ver-res}}.

 #### No-Response {#no-resp}